spocktheprogrammer/task_scheduler/README.md

 Below are the EndPoints available for the API.

-EndPoints
+EndPoints - All the Endpoints consume and Produce in String type.

-/addtask/		-		Takes two input parameter task-id and date of the task.
+/addtask	-	Takes two input parameter task-id and date of the task.
-						returns Success message on inserting the ID into Queue. returns Failure message if ID already present.
+			Returns Success message on inserting the ID into Queue.
+			Returns Failure message if ID already present.

 /gettasklist	-	Returns the List of task id's present the in Queue ordered from Highest to Lowest.

-/removetask/	-		Take single parameter i.e. task_id.
+/removetask	-	Take single parameter i.e. task_id.
-						returns Success message if task_id is removed returns failure message if task_id is not present.
+			Returns Success message if task_id is removed Returns failure message if task_id is not present.

-/averagetime/    -      Take input as current time in milliseconds.
+/averagetime    -      Take input as current time in milliseconds.
 			Returns average waiting time for the ID's waiting in the Queue.

+/gettopid	-	Returns the TopID from the queue and the time the ID was added.